 - This policy will be published on the Trust's intranet and external website. - Line managers will disseminate this policy to all Trust employees through a line management briefing. - Information about this policy should be included in the patients' information booklet.
 Trust employees will be made aware of the policy on induction to the Trust; it will also be discussed within Level 1 Safeguarding Children Training.

 7.2 Training needs analysis

-Staff/Professional Group Type of Training Duration Frequency of Training None identified.
+Staff/Professional Group Type of Training Duration Frequency of Training All Clinical staff Level 1 Safeguarding Children Training.
+1 hour Every 3 years

 8 How the implementation of this policy will be monitored